Yuss76A/the-discussion-blog/README.md

 * As an admin, I want to receive notifications about user reports on posts or comments so that I can respond promptly and uphold community standards.
 * As an admin, I want to ban users for repeat offenses to protect the community from disruptive behavior.

+### Website Goals

+1. Foster Community Engagement:

+* Create a welcoming space where users can freely discuss various topics, share ideas, and connect over shared interests.
+* Encourage users to participate by providing tools for posting, commenting, and liking content.

+2. Facilitate Knowledge Sharing:

+* Provide a platform where users can ask questions and receive answers, promoting learning and understanding within the community.
+* Highlight valuable contributions through features such as trending posts or top contributors.

+3. Ensure User Safety and Moderation:

+* Implement moderation tools and guidelines to maintain a respectful environment.
+* Create mechanisms for users to report inappropriate content, helping to manage community standards effectively.

+4. Enhance User Experience:

+* Design a user-friendly interface that is easy to navigate, enabling users to quickly find discussions relevant to their interests.
+* Optimize the site for responsiveness across various devices, ensuring accessibility for all users.

+5. Support User Account Management:

+* Allow users to easily register, log in, and manage their profiles, posts, and comments.
+* Implement account security measures to protect user data and privacy.

+6. Implement Robust Search and Filter Options:

+* Provide powerful search functionality and category filtering to help users find specific discussions or topics quickly.
+* Enhance user engagement by making content discovery intuitive and straightforward.

+6. Promote Interaction through Notifications:

+* Keep users informed about replies to their comments, likes, and new posts relevant to their interests, encouraging them to return to the site.
+* Use notifications strategically to enhance user engagement and activity on the platform.